HarishSurya/DTBookingApp/README.md

 ## Specifications

-> Application which shows a list of hour long slots from 9am to 5pm using React.
+> Application shows a list of hour long slots from 9am to 5pm using React.

 > When one time slot is clicked, details screen (another page/screen) is loaded which asks for first name, last name and phone number.
 Screen has 2 options - Cancel and Save.